Probing an ultralight QCD axion with electromagnetic quadratic interaction: Implications

 \section{Implications}

 The quadratic couplings to the electromagnetic field and the electron mass offer alternative ways to search for the QCD axion.
-Previously, Ref.~\cite{Kim:2022ype} focused on the quadratic coupling to hadrons.
-Assuming that the axion constitutes DM, it was pointed out that those lead to variations of the nucleon mass and nuclear $g$-factor over time and that atomic clocks based on hyperfine transitions could pick up the axion DM-induced signals.
+Previously, Ref.~\cite{Kim:2022ype} focused on the quadratic coupling to hadrons.\footnote{ A generic ultralight dark matter model with $\phi^2$ coupling was considered in~\cite{Stadnik:2015kia, Stadnik:2016zkf}.} Assuming that the axion constitutes DM, it was pointed out that those lead to variations of the nucleon mass and nuclear $g$-factor over time and that atomic clocks based on hyperfine transitions could pick up the axion DM-induced signals.
 When additionally taking into account quadratic couplings to the electromagnetic field and the electron mass, a wider range of experiments becomes sensitive, including atomic clocks based on electronic transitions.
 Since such optical clocks usually have a shorter averaging time and better sensitivities, one can expect to possibly probe a wider range of parameter space.

 For clarification, let us briefly recall the argument form Ref.~\cite{Arvanitaki:2014faa}, how a clock comparison test is sensitive to a coupling of ultralight dark matter like e.g. the one introduced in \eqref{alpha_fluc}.
 Consider two stable frequency standards $f_A$ and $f_B$.
 Suppose that each frequency standard has a slightly different dependence on the fine structure constant, $f_A \propto \alpha^{\xi_A}$ and $f_B \propto \alpha^{\xi_B}$ with $\xi_A \neq \xi_B$.
 Due to the time-variation of the fine structure constant caused by the DM field, the ratio of these two frequencies fluctuates as